 His research and teaching interests lie at the nexus of nanotechnology and solar energy conversion.
 Currently he is focused on developing sustainable chemistries and solution-processing methods that yield high-efficiency low-cost solar cells from Earth abundant resources.
 In addition to his research and teaching roles with the University, Prof. Hillhouse consults for companies and serves as an advisor, vetting technology for angel investors and venture capital groups, on topics in nanotech and cleantech including thin film photovoltaics (CIGS and CZTS), novel solar energy conversion schemes, and semiconducting nanocrystals and nanowires.
-Consulting engagements should be well-defined to avoid conflicts-of-interest with the University and to avoid overlap with existing consulting agreements.

 Photo: Hillhouse on the roof of the Sierra Nevada Brewery in Chico CA, site of the largest private solar installation in the U.S. (as of summer 2010).